-Puerto Vallarta offers a more diverse and authentic Mexican life.
-There's no shortage of swanky hotels, but there are also charming haciendas, boutique aparthotels and budget backpackers accommodation along the boardwalks.
-Puerto Vallarta better caters to the budget-minded traveler, while Cabo is an elegant resort.
-Compared to average prices in Puerto Vallarta, Cabo is a bit more expensive.
+Puerto Vallarta offers a more diverse and authentic Mexican life, with swanky hotels, charming haciendas, boutique aparthotels and budget backpackers accommodation along the boardwalks.

 Puerto Vallartais better suited to the budget-minded traveler, while Cabo is an elegant resort.
 Prices in Puerto Vallarta are generally lower than in Cabo.
 When it comes to safety, both Puerto Vallarta and Cabo are equally secure.